 Many women want long, luscious hair that can make them feel beautiful.
 Unfortunately, the longer your hair, the more difficult it can be to maintain and the more prone it is to breakage from everyday activities.
-Maintaining healthy hair requires a few tips and tricks, along with finding the right shampoo and conditioner for your hair type and texture.
+Maintaining healthy hair requires a few tips and tricks such as using treatments like topical finasteride, along with finding the right shampoo and conditioner for your hair type and texture.
 Additionally, you should avoid making common mistakes when taking care of your hair.
 Knowing the mistakes you’re making can help you understand better ways to care for your hair to reduce your chances of hair loss, breaking, and frizziness.
 Here are shocking truths about your current hair care routine and some leads on different products.

 Brushing your hair from scalp to end can help distribute your natural hair oils throughout the entire strand.
 However, many women make the mistake of brushing their hair too much.
 If you want to make your hair shiny using your natural oils, all it takes is a few strokes.
 Anything more than a few brushes can cause unnecessary breakage throughout your hair, leading to split ends and frizz.